Mother Struggles To Ensure Her 7-Month-Old Baby's Safety In Household With Troublesome Dog

 If OP is concerned about her baby's safety, it's her responsibility to find an alternative solution rather than infringing on her mother's choices.

-Ensuring a safe household for both children and pets is critical for family harmony.
+Creating a safe environment for both children and pets is essential for maintaining harmony within the household.

 Teaching children about appropriate pet care can have long-term benefits for their emotional and social development.